visualizingthefuture/examples-repository/_datavis/obj3.md

 ---
-pid: obj1
+pid: obj
+label: Map of the World
+descripton: Simple and compelling way to show connections and relationships within a community of individuals.
 artist: Unknown
 location: Egypt
-label: Map of the World
 _date: 15th century
 object_type: map
 current_location: The Museum of Islamic Art, Qatar